ycrc/ycrc.github.io/docs/clusters-at-yale/access/advanced-config.md

 # Uncomment the ForwardX11 options line to enable X11 Forwarding by default (no -Y necessary)
 # On a Mac you still need xquartz installed

-Host *.ycrc.yale.edu mccleary grace milgram misha
+Host *.ycrc.yale.edu bouchet grace mccleary milgram misha
     User NETID
     #ForwardX11 yes
     # To re-use your connections with multi-factor authentication